-Russia needs evidence to agree that Russian opposition leader Alexey Navalny was poisoned, Kremlin spokesman Dmitry Peskov said on Friday.
+Russia needs evidence to agree that Russian opposition figure Alexey Navalny was poisoned, Kremlin spokesman Dmitry Peskov said on Friday.

 "There is too much absurdity in this whole story to take anyone's word for it, so we are not going to take anyone's word for it," Peskov told reporters in Moscow.